mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

    :align: center
    :alt: Ski Jump Tool Home Page.

    *Figure 3.
-New Ski Jump Web Application (Work in Progress) - Home Page.*
+New Ski Jump Web Application - Home Page.*

 The buttons centered in the middle of this page will direct users to the ski jump design or the new analysis page shown in Figure 4.